ArchLars/archtutorial/README.md

-# Quick Arch Linux Tutorial (KDE + NVIDIA + Wayland w/ Automounting)
+# Quick Arch Linux Tutorial (KDE Plasma + NVIDIA + Wayland w/ Automounting)
+---

+This is a quick Arch installation guide for noobs that just want a working system to game on that's straight forward with a DE that is most like Windows and usually the one most people want to use because of that, at least for their first DE.
+I've used every DE and WM that is both trendy and some obscure, I started with KDE Plasma and Arch Linux.
+I always come back to both eventually.
+It's fun to try out new things, but KDE Plasma is OP at the moment I am writing this.
+It's fully featured, they finally have a good process in eliminating bugs which plagued the DE before, and it's very easy to customize.
+Most DEs and WMs have some caveat, KDE Plasma does not.
+That is why I use it.

+--

-##**NOTE: THERE ARE NO `fstab` edits!
+##**NOTE (ACTUALLY READ THIS PLS): THERE ARE NO `fstab` edits!
 A populated `fstab` will break this guide!!!**
+I like to use `systemd-gpt-auto-generator`.
+This is an opinionated decision on my part, and I debated wheter or not to use it in this tutorial, but I feel it's so cromulent and underrated that I decided to make a big decision to teach you how to use it as well.
+If you follow this guide correctly and use it you'll see why it's very convenient.
+It is not usually done on Linux and it is kind of new(?), at least relative to `fstab`, however it is a modern way of mounting partitions that are also used by other operating systems you may already be familiar with.
+Windows for example also identifies volumes by stable GUIDs (Volume{GUID} paths).

-Your drives will automount entirely by using GUIDs and `systemd-gpt-auto-generator` which I find much more convenient, stable and secure. - It's worth familiarizing yourself with how this works before following my guide.
+Your drive partitions like `boot` and `root` will also automount entirely by using GUIDs with this by using `systemd-gpt-auto-generator` which I prefer to having basically what amounts to a text file standing between you and your system mounting correctly.

+It's worth familiarizing yourself with how this works before following my guide.
+I will add a small tutorial on how you would go about adding a new SSD later on with this, it's a tiny bit different but still very easy to do. **NOTE:** that there are extra steps to subvolumes if you choose to use this with **BTRFS,** since subvolumes like snapshots usually require `fstab`.
+I might write a small tutorial on what you need to do with BTRFS for this type of system if I ever decide to use that filesystem, but essentially instead of `fstab` you just use systemd service for each instead which is also what you will do for new drives.

+But for now EXT4 serves me and will probably serve your purposes well enough.
+Much like other things I will talk about later, some nerds love to really spread FOMO about filesystems on Linux.
+They are mostly just vibing, as long as you choose anything in Desktop Linux that is used by a lot of people like EXT4 you will be fine.
+Avoid experimental stuff when it comes to anything in Linux, which BTRFS isn't anymore but stuff like BcacheFS for example very much still is.

 ---